-These Brown Butter Chocolate Pecan Bars have a layer of salted shortbread, followed by a layer of rich (also salted!) chocolate filling and are topped off with a bourbon-infused brown butter pecan filling.
+These Chocolate Pecan Pie Bars with Brown Butter have a layer of salted shortbread, followed by a layer of rich (also salted!) chocolate filling and are topped off with a bourbon-infused brown butter pecan filling.
 They’re rich, delicious and perfect for your holiday table!

-It literally blows my mind that Thanksgiving is one short week away.
+It literally blows my mind that Thanksgiving is just a few short weeks away.
 I mean, how??

 While the weather around here definitely reflects the upcoming holiday, my mental state is nowhere near ready for the holidays to come and go.
 It seems as quickly as they begin, they’re over, so I plan on staying in a perpetual state of holiday bliss from now until eternity.